 Starting a dialogue about the importance of pronouns can be informative and powerful.
 Here are a few quick, one-sentence explanations you can use to explain why it's important to share pronouns!

 - I share mine because I don’t want anyone to feel unsafe or unwelcome and I think this helps.

 - I think that sharing my pronouns helps everyone feel included and respected.

 - If we just asked trans people to share them, it would put them on the spot or make them carry the burden.

-- Sharing my pronouns helps make my workspace more welcoming to Ducks of all genders.
+- Sharing my pronouns helps make my workspace more welcoming to UO Ducks of all genders.

 - I think it’s more respectful not to assume someone’s gender based on how I think they look.
 I’m sharing mine so that you won’t have to assume either!

-- I share mine because I am an active ally.
+- I share mine because I am an active ally to the LGBTQIA+ community.

 - I share mine because I am so proud to be trans, and having the chance to share my pronouns at work is phenomenal!

 - I share my pronouns so that people have the chance to remember that assumptions about gender hurt us all.

 - Because I always want to fight prejudice against transgender, genderqueer, and non-binary people whenever and wherever I can.

 - I believe in radical acceptance and unconditional love.